Transform your development planning from annual paperwork into daily growth opportunities.

 See how D2L helps organizations scale personalized growth without administrative overhead.

-An employee development plan is a structured framework that outlines skills to build, learning activities and timelines, aligned to both the employee’s career aspirations and the organization’s goals.
+An employee development plan is a structured framework that outlines the skills to build, learning activities to complete and timelines to follow, aligned to both the employee’s career goals and the organization’s priorities.
+The most effective plans go further, embedding development into day-to-day work rather than treating it as a separate activity.

-Professional development plans typically focus on advancing skills within a current role, while employee development plans encompass broader career growth including succession planning and career path progression across different roles.
+Professional development plans typically focus on advancing skills within a current role.
+Employee development plans are broader, encompassing career path progression, succession planning and the organizational capability that connects individual growth to business outcomes.